JesseEmond/blitz-2024-registration/README.md

 }
 ```

 That settles it, then.
-Collisions are within-tick.
+Collisions are within-tick by finding the intersection
+and only caring about the ones before the next tick (time between 0 and 1).

 </details>